 - the National tourism Agency of Belarus or

-- the Belarus State Customs Committee .
+- the State Customs Committee of Belarus .

 Visa validity dates and other visa restrictions are strictly enforced.
 Australians are advised to ensure they hold the appropriate visa in relation to their visit to Belarus, especially business and work visas.
 It is illegal in Belarus to participate in activities which are not consistent with the visa type issued to you, and penalties may apply.
 Check the validity dates of your visa and associated restrictions before travelling.

 For entry into, or departure from Belarus, border authorities require presentation of the original issued visa - a photocopy is not sufficient.
-If your Australian passport is lost or stolen, you will need to obtain an official police report, a new Australian passport from the Australian Embassy in Moscow and a new exit visa from Belorussian authorities.
-Australians without an original visa, or who overstay their visa’s validity will be prevented from leaving Belarus until they are granted authorisation from the Citizenship and Migration department of the Belarus Ministry of Interior.
+If your Australian passport is lost or stolen, you will need to obtain an official police report, a new Australian passport from the Australian Embassy in Moscow and a new exit visa from Belarusian authorities.
+Australians without an original visa, or who overstay their visa’s validity will be prevented from leaving Belarus until they are granted authorisation from the Citizenship and Migration department of the Belarusian Ministry of Interior.

 If you attempt to transit Belarus without a visa (including travelling by train on routes such as Warsaw-Moscow and St Petersburg-Kyiv), you may be fined and/or deported to the country of embarkation.

 If you are travelling to Belarus through Russia, you must obtain a Russian transit visa in addition to your visa for Belarus.
-For information on Russian visas, please contact the nearest embassy of Russia .
+For information on Russian visas, please contact the nearest Embassy of Russia .